Mauricio Alonso

-Mauricio Sebastián Alonso Pereda (born 12 February 1994) is an Uruguayan footballer who plays for Mushuc Runa as a winger.
+Mauricio Sebastián Alonso Pereda (born 12 February 1994) is an Uruguayan footballer who plays for Universidad Católica as a winger.

 Club career

 Born in Montevideo, Alonso represented Cerro as a youth.
 He made his senior debut on 14 August 2011, starting and scoring the last in a 3–1 home win against Cerrito for the Uruguayan Primera División championship.

 On 24 August 2014, Alonso was loaned to fellow top tier club Sud América for one year.
 Upon returning, he featured rarely before moving to Primera B Nacional side Villa Dálmine in December 2015.

 On 7 August 2017 Alonso switched clubs and countries again, after agreeing to a contract with Spanish Segunda División B side CF Lorca Deportiva.